conqueror23/predictHire/README.md

 ## Project structure

 Nextjs:

-    Front-end NextJs: for reveal front end UIs, could be simple info display for this test (cross-browser and cross-devices may not designedand implemented) [nextjs,reactjs,typescript,jest]

     BFF: services to gather request from front-end and to sent to different services [nextjs,nodejs,typescript,jest]

 Back-end services: